pkuyzy/TLC-GNN/README.md

 If you want to run experiments for PPI datasets, you can comment out line 56 in pipelines.py.

+For Cora and Citeseer, you can set the dropout in ./baselines/TLC-GNN to 0.8, the results can be a little higher

 ## Setup Cython